msizafrans/Deploy-a-high-availability-web-app-using-CloudFormation/README.md

-# Project Introduction and Implementation

-Creating this project will give you the hands-on experience you need to talk about infrastructure as code confidently.
-I have chosen a realistic scenario where you will deploy a dummy application (a sample JavaScript or HTML file) to an NGINX server running on an EC2 instance.

-# There will be two parts to this project:

-Diagram: Designed a visual diagram depicting the infrastructure layout and resources involved, which will be deployed when executing the CloudFormation scripts. (see "Diagram.JPG" file)
-Scripts (Template and Parameters): Download matching CloudFormation scripts files from the main repository.

 # Deploy a high-availability web app using CloudFormation
 In this project, you’ll deploy web servers for a highly available web app using CloudFormation.
 You will write the code that creates and deploys the infrastructure and application for an Instagram-like app from the ground up.
 You will begin with deploying the networking components, followed by servers, security roles and software.

-# Getting Started
 # Dependencies
 AWS CLI installed and configured in your workspace using an AWS IAM role with Administrator permissions